 Patients (or legal guardians in the case of children) have a right to review their educational and medical records, as allowed by both the

 Family Educational Rights and Privacy Act (FERPA) and the

 Health Insurance Portability and Accountability Act (HIPAA).
 They may also have a right to copies of the record; however, limitations on what they can have copied may exist, such as legal restrictions.

 One such restriction is copyright laws.
 Publishers of tests often have copyright restrictions regarding photocopying protocols; such information may be available on the publisher's web site or by contacting the publisher directly.
 For more information on this issue, see:

 Are my informal data tallies (such as check marks for accurate response to help me determine progress) considered part of the medical record?

-According to the American Health Information Management Association (AHIMA), source data that is interpreted elsewhere is generally not considered part of the designated record set.
+American Health Information Management Association (AHIMA), source data that is interpreted elsewhere is generally not considered part of the designated record set.
 Check marks or other informal means of recording data during the treatment session are likely meaningless to anyone other than the treating clinician; however, the interpretation of that data (e.g., "Patient was able to complete cloze sentences with 70% accuracy with minimal cues.") is meaningful and is considered part of the record.